gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 The following parameters are required:

 - lang: optional lang: de (default) or fr
-- query: the query string to find
+- query: the query string to find (mandatory if egid is not transmitted)
+- egid: the egid used to find an address (mandatory if query is not transmitted)
+- citynr (optional): the city number (BFS id)
 - cb (optional): the name of the callback funtion
 - format (optional): JSON format returned by the services.
 Per default, it returns HTML content. 'raw' returns all the properties in JSON format
 - no_geom (optional): defines if the geometry is returned. 'true' means that the geometry is sent back. 'false' means that only the bbox is sent back (apply only when raw format is requested)